Jesse-V/OnioNS-server/README.md

 You can cleanup your build with **rm -rf build**

+### Administration

+First, enable communication to your server by adding the following to your Tor's configuration file (torrc), typically found at /etc/tor/torrc:

+> * HiddenServiceDir OnioNS_Mirror
+> * HiddenServicePort 10053 127.53.53.53:10053
+> * HiddenServiceAuthorizeClient basic OnioNS_Mirror

+Reload or restart Tor, then send me the output of

+> **awk '{print $1 " " $2}' /var/lib/tor/OnioNS_Mirror/hostname**

+The first value is a hidden service address and the second is an authorization cookie.
+I will add them to the OnioNS-common repository, enabling clients to use your server for lookups.
+If you would like to do this yourself for your own lookups, carefully replace the values in /var/lib/tor-onions/mirrors.json with these values.

+Launch the onions-server executable in the following way.
+Root is not necessary and the --output flag is optional.

+> **onions-server --output onions.log**

+Your server should now be online.
+No user interaction should be necessary, but you can keep an eye on the log in case anything goes wrong.

 ### Getting Help

 A manpage is available for your convenience.
 You can also type **onions-server --help** for a list of flags and usage examples.
 Contact me on IRC or by email (see below) if you need further assistance.